Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 In Euclidian 3D like CGA, intersection result in circles, lines or point pairs.
 An example is an intersection between two spheres: ci=s1^s2; which is a circle.
 Two circles intersect to a point pair pp=ci1^ci2;

 Point pairs (pp) must be in 2-blade mode, i. e.
 OPNS.

-Formula: * means take dual (see example), 2=1^2 means left 2-blade, right 1 and 2-blade modes of objects.

 Example of intersection sphere-sphere-plane, which results in point pair.
 Followed by an extraction of the point pair into single points: